 Living a shadow life, for so many, is what they have settled for.
 SETTLED.
 Wow!
 That is not a word that I use often, because I am not one to settle, and I have the good fortune to live my life by a quote I read years ago.

 Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did.
-So throw off the bowlines – sail away from the safe harbor – catch the trade winds in your sails – explore, dream, discover….–Mark Twain.
+So throw off the bowlines – sail away from the safe harbor – catch the trade winds in your sails – explore, dream, discover…if you really want it bad enough you will make the time.–Mark Twain.

 People who live a shadow life never sail away from the safe harbor, they never catch the trade winds in their sails and they have given up on their wish to explore, dream and discover.